TashfiqMahmud/-Proti-Binimoy/README.md

 ## Notes

-- Password reset page exists in the UI but reset functionality is not implemented yet.
+- The password reset page exists in the UI, but the reset functionality is not implemented yet.
 - Google OAuth, location-based search, and exchange workflow modules are not implemented in the current codebase.